meyfa/ka-mensa-fetch/README.md

 - `string sessionCookie`:
   Optionally, a session cookie.
 Existence of the cookie could prevent redirects, see note below.
+- `boolean parallel`: Whether to run all network requests in parallel.
+  This speeds the fetch up significantly, but also increases server-side load and should therefore be used sparingly.

 Additional options for 'jsonapi' source: